anubha-sap/sales-and-service-cloud-extensions/VehicleServiceExtensionSample/Files/service.md

 11. Use "deploy.sh" (In root directory) to deploy the service to Kyma\
 This is a script which does two things:
 - Build the application
-- Deploy to Kyma cluster using scaffold
+- Deploy to Kyma cluster using scaffold(Skaffold is an open-source command-line tool developed by Google for automating the development workflow of Kubernetes applications.
+It aims to simplify the process of building, pushing, and deploying containerized applications on Kubernetes.
+Read more about Skaffold [here](https://skaffold.dev/))

    Run the command “bash deploy.sh”